google/opencasebook/patents.md

   works under public licenses that range far beyond traditional license royalties." _Jacobsen v.
 Katzer_, 535 F.3d 1373, 1379).

 4. "Equitable estoppel... focuses on “misleading” conduct suggesting that the patentee will not enforce patent rights." (*Wang* at 1271).
 Is distribution of source code or binaries under an open source license the sort of conduct that suggests non-enforcement of patent rights?
-Why or why not?
+  Is the name of the copyright holder on the license enough to make the user of the open source aware "of the patentee and/or its patent"?
+  (*Aukerman* at 1042)

 ### Limitations on Implicit Patent Licenses